 Another option is storm shutters, also known as hurricane shutters, which are permanently installed so they are always in place and ready to be closed.
 The primary types of storm shutters for doors are rolldown, accordion, and colonial shutters.

-Regardless of the type of protection chosen, proper installation of the door, weatherstripping, and flashing is also critical to reduce water infiltration.
+Regardless of the type of protection chosen, proper installation of the door, weather stripping, and flashing are also critical to reduce water infiltration.

 The International Residential Code (IRC) requires exterior building components and their attachments to be capable of resisting design wind-pressures.
 For some high-wind regions, the IRC requires wind design in accordance with other methods including the International Building Code (IBC) (2018 IRC R301.2.1).
 Homes located in coastal high-wind areas including Hurricane-Prone Regions, generally require enhanced attachment that can withstand greater wind speeds than the rest of the country.
 The IRC defines Hurricane-Prone Regions as areas along the Atlantic and Gulf Coasts where design wind velocity is greater than 115 mph, and Hawaii, Puerto Rico, Guam, the Virgin Islands, and American Samoa.
 The IRC further requires that exterior glazed openings are protected using impact-resistant glass, shutters, or panels for new homes located in windborne debris regions, defined as regions within hurricane-prone regions where the design wind velocity is equal to or greater than 140 mph or 130 mph within 1 mile of the coast.
 (See the IRC wind map in the Climate tab.)
 Confirm with the local building department if the house is in a hurricane-prone or windborne debris region and if local requirements exceed those of the IRC.